Mold Testing and Mold Inspection Services Tulsa, Ok

 - There is an extra charge for additional samples, if needed.

 At times, when other mold remediation contractors complete their work, we can provide a 3rd party clearance / post mold test to ensure indoor air quality has been restored to normal conditions.

 Why is Mold Testing an Important Part of the Mold Inspection Process?

-Mold Sampling / Mold Testing is performed by our Certified Mold Inspectors with years of experience in sampling for mold.
-Mold911 uses various Mold sampling methods and interpret those findings.
-Mold sampling should be done only to make a particular determination, such as airborne spore concentration or identifying a particular species.
-Mold sampling and analysis should follow the recommendations of the Occupational Safety and Health Administration (OSHA), National Institute for Occupational Safety and Health (NIOSH), the EPA and the American Industrial Hygiene Association (AIHA).
+Mold testing should be done only to make a particular determination, such as airborne spore concentration or identifying a particular species.
+MOLD911's Certified Mold Inspectors follows the recommendations of the Occupational Safety and Health Administration (OSHA), National Institute for Occupational Safety and Health (NIOSH), the EPA and the American Industrial Hygiene Association (AIHA) guidelines.

 Multiple types of Mold sampling are recommended by the AIHA, since each has limitations; for example, air sampling for mold in the will not identify a hidden mold source and a mold tape sample cannot determine the level of contamination in the air.
 Once our independent Accredited Third Party Lab analyzes the mold samples the final results will indicate mold levels and and mold species.